FiruzAhamed/firuzahamed.github.io/index.md

     </div>

     <p>
       Dr. Firuz Ahamed Nahid is a researcher in the field of energy systems.
-His research area focuses on power sector decarbonization, including modeling of the electricity sector, developing national and regional-scale power sector scenarios, assessing the socio-economic impacts of power sector transition, and creating open-source power sector models.
-Particularly, he works on power sector decarbonization of the developing Asian region.
+His research area focuses on power sector decarbonization, including modeling of the electricity sector, developing national and regional-scale power sector scenarios, integrating demand-side solutions in the power system, assessing the socio-economic impacts of power sector transition, and developing open-source power sector models.
+Particularly, he works on power sector decarbonization in the developing Asian region.
 He is from Bangladesh and currently based in Thailand, where he works as a postdoctoral researcher at the SMARTS Center, Asian Institute of Technology.
     </p>

       <p>